franciskershaw/festiviews/testing.md

 *Commented out jinja templating code*

 My browse page was throwing an exception error without me having the faintest idea why, as I didn't see the problem being highlighted appearing anywhere on my code.
-It was only after a great deal of time that I was reminded that jinja templating does not ignore commented out code, and some code I'd commented out earlier to bring back later was actually causing everything to break.
+It was only after a great deal of time that I was reminded that jinja templating does not ignore commented out code, and some code I had commented out earlier to bring back later was actually causing everything to break.
 A frustratingly simple fix that I am now very unlikely to forget about!

 *Updating festivals*